 Funding Success for Accounting and Finance Students

-The objective of AFEF is to better prepare students to face the challenges and responsibilities that they will encounter in their professional careers; and to provide improvements in the quality and the diversity of students’ educational experiences.
+The objective of AFEF is to better prepare students to face the challenges and responsibilities that they will encounter in their professional careers, and to provide quality and diversity in students’ educational experiences.

 Additional details on AFEF and its constitution can be found by reviewing the Governing Documents.